hangxie/parquet-tools/USAGE.md

 Good for people do not want to build and all other installation approach do not work.

-Go to [relase page](https://github.com/hangxie/parquet-tools/releases), pick the release and platform you want to run, download the corresponding gz/zip file, extract it to your local disk, make sure the execution bit is set if you are running on Linux or Mac, then run the program.
+Go to [release page](https://github.com/hangxie/parquet-tools/releases), pick the release and platform you want to run, download the corresponding gz/zip file, extract it to your local disk, make sure the execution bit is set if you are running on Linux or Mac, then run the program.

 For Windows 10 on ARM (like Surface Pro X), use either windows-arm64 or windows-386 build, if you are in Windows Insider program, windows-amd64 build should work too.